conda-forge/conda-smithy/news/rotate.rst

 * Added a command line utility to update the anaconda/binstar tokens.
 * Added calls to output validation utility in the CI scripts.
-* Enabled the setting of the conda-forge-ci-setup version.

 **Fixed:**